Jiawei-Li-0/Projects/README.md

 ### 3. Currency exchange system
    A simple currency exchange system.
 Calculating the converted money based on the exchange rate from one currency to the other.
-Returning data encapsulated in Json format to borswer.
+Returning data encapsulated in Json format to borswer.<br>

    Features:<br>
    > Developing on Spring Cloud framework.<br>
    > Apply JPA + H5 database for for data asscess and persistence.<br>